Skip to main content

 Never stop learning -Learners will develop an enthusiasm for learning by acquiring lifelong skills.

-WHS students will follow the M.A.D.D.E in Design Technology curriculum, following P.O.S in 3D Product, Textiles and Food.
+WHS students will follow the Make Analyse Design Evaluate in Design Technology curriculum, following P.O.S in 3D Product, Textiles and Food.

 • Making in a wide range of ingredients and materials using appropriate tools and equipment correctly